Moet-be-Kier | Iron Man

 They taught me that the unexpected can be considered planned.

-That the passing of Time corresponds to the beginning of an Event and in between is nothingness.
+That the passing of Time corresponds to the beginning of an Event and in between there is nothing.

 That there is never a right time to leave.